 PPE gear, also known as personal protective equipment, is worn to protect an individual from injury.
 It includes things such as hard hats, gloves, and goggles, but what is used varies between fields.

-Employers are required to provide the necessary PPE to their employees.
+Employers are required to provide the necessary PPE to their employees, be it a hard hat and boots for workers on a construction site, or a powered air purifying respirator papr for a doctor to wear as protection during healthcare procedures.
 Without doing this, a minor issue or accident could cause severe injuries and even death.

 Machinery and equipment must be maintained and upgraded to function appropriately.
 Anything that is outdated or damaged is at an increased risk of causing injury.